PAIR-code/lumi/README.md

 ## Using Lumi

-Lumi is available as an experimental demo at lumi.withgoogle.com!
-Try it out and [share feedback or other suggestions in our Discussions tab](https://github.com/PAIR-code/lumi/discussions).
+Lumi is available as an experimental demo at [https://lumi.withgoogle.com](lumi.withgoogle.com)!
+Try it out and [share feedback + feature requests in our Discussions tab](https://github.com/PAIR-code/lumi/discussions).

 Please note that Lumi can only currently process arXiv papers under a Creative Commons license.